pBouillon/git_tutorials/emoji_commit_list.md

 ## Summary

-Some commits are way more explicits thanks to a little emoji in the front.
+Some commits are way more explicit thanks to a little emoji in the front.
 This list aims to provide concise and opiniated suggestions for those emojis to add, regarding the commit theme.